 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-When you’re considering which of these recommendations will work for you, keep in mind that there are two major types of sunscreen to choose from:
+We know shopping for SPF can be overwhelming — almost ever skin care line offers one, after all.
+But what’s important to know is that when you’re considering which of the following recommendations work for you, you should keep in mind that there are two major types of sunscreen to choose from:

 - Physical sunblocks, also known as mineral sunscreen, use ingredients such as zinc oxide and titanium dioxide to deflect UVA and UVB rays.